harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 and [tapscript][topic tapscript] ([BIP342][]).
 Together these
-improvements will allow users of single-signature scripts, multisignature scripts, and complex contracts to all use identical-appearing commitments that enhance the their privacy and the fungibility of all bitcoins.
+improvements will allow users of single-signature scripts, multisignature scripts, and complex contracts to all use identical-appearing commitments that enhance their privacy and the fungibility of all bitcoins.
 Spenders will enjoy lower fees and the ability to resolve many multisig scripts and complex contracts with the same efficiency, low fees, and large anonymity set as single-sig users.